graciegould/super-dynamic-server/README.md

 A reusable and flexible server template designed for an enhanced development workflow.
 This template is built with Express, Webpack, nodemon, Gulp, and other essential tools to speed up your development process.

 Supports hosting single-page applications or multi-page applications — along with supporting vanilla JavaScript, React, or any other front-end JavaScript framework.
-Easily import Node modules on the front end for quick prototyping and deployment.

 # Create project with npx [**create-dynamic-server**](https://www.npmjs.com/package/create-dynamic-server)